singhrahulnet/ArrayCalculation/README.md

 Implement RESTful endpoints in .NET Core API
 > To reverse an input of array of integers

-> To omit an element from an input of array of integers from a specified array
+> To omit an element from an input of array of integers

 > Implement with pure array manipulation